West Wallsend

 West Wallsend has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that may impact this region.
-Notable projects include the West Wallsend Swim Centre Expansion, BlackRock Motor Resort, Cameron Grove Estate, and the West Wallsend and Holmesville Heritage Conservation Area Amendment.
-The following list details those most relevant:.
+AreaSearch identified nine projects expected to impact the area.
+Notable ones are West Wallsend Swim Centre Expansion, BlackRock Motor Resort, Cameron Grove Estate, and West Wallsend and Holmesville Heritage Conservation Area Amendment.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.